paulilioaica/Llama2-Pytorch/README.md

 ## Features

-✨ Easy-to-use: The project provides a straightforward setup and training loop for self-supervised prediction.

 🔀 Self-Supervised Prediction: The training loop is designed to support self-supervised prediction, enabling the model to learn from unlabeled data.

 ## Setup